neely/neely.github.io/_pages/patterns.md

 - **Split write ownership, by file, not uniform** — some JSON files are written *only* by the scheduled Action (bypassing the Worker, straight to git); others are written by *both* the Action and live user-driven actions (through the Worker's PUT route); others are written live-only and never touched by the Action.
 Matched deliberately to how fresh each piece of data actually needs to be and who's the authoritative writer for it, rather than one blanket sync policy for everything.

 **Examples**
 - [neely/deckhand](https://github.com/neely/deckhand) — a personal Steam library/wishlist/queue tracker: live price data, a weekly-Action-driven playtime dashboard, and automated deal alerts (historic-low price, bundle value) filed as GitHub Issues.
+Live at [deckhand.benneely.com](https://deckhand.benneely.com).
 Built July 2026.

 **Constraints (beyond global)**
 - Requires standing up an actual Cloudflare Worker (not just Pages) — a real step up in setup complexity from Patterns 3/4's zero-backend approach, though still free-tier with nothing to manage day-to-day.